A new census of dust and polycyclic aromatic hydrocarbons at z=0.7-2 with JWST MIRI: Introduction

-PAHs have been studied extensively in the local universe.
+Polycyclic aromatic hydrocarbons have been studied extensively in the local Universe.
 Their mass or luminosity fraction relative to that of the total dust is observed to decrease below a certain gas-phase metallicity of {\logoh}$\sim 8.1-8.3$, depending on different calibrations \citep{engelbracht05,madden06,draine07b,marble10,remyruyer15,aniano20}.
-The underlying physical cause of this behavior is generally attributed to either a lack of production or preferential destruction at low metallicities.
-The reduced PAH abundance at low metallicities may be due to lower abundance of carbon in gas phase preventing the PAH formation in the ISM \citep{draine07b} or deficiency of stars that produce PAHs (such as AGB stars; \citealt{galliano08}).
-It may also be due to a rapid destruction of PAHs by the more intense and harder UV radiation in the low metallicity ISM systems where dust shielding is reduced \citep{madden06,hunt10,xie19} or by thermal sputtering in shock-heated gas with lower cooling rate because of low metallicity \citep{li20}.
+The underlying physical cause of this behaviour is generally attributed to either a lack of production or preferential destruction at low metallicities.
+The reduced PAH abundance at low metallicities may be due to a lower abundance of carbon in the gas phase preventing PAH formation in the ISM \citep{draine07b} or a deficiency of stars that produce PAHs (such as AGB stars; \citealt{galliano08}).
+It may also be due to a rapid destruction of PAHs by the more intense and harder UV radiation in the low-metallicity ISM systems in which dust shielding is reduced \citep{madden06,hunt10,xie19} or by thermal sputtering in shock-heated gas with a lower cooling rate because of low metallicity \citep{li20}.
 The increased abundance of PAHs at higher metallicities is also attributed to an accelerated production path through shattering, which becomes more efficient above a certain metallicity \citep{seok14}.